ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/incident mgmt tools/new relic/_index.md

 ## How it works

-New Relic exposes APIs through which log events can be sent to New Relic.
+New Relic exposes APIs through which data such as log entries as well as generic events and metrics can be sent to New Relic.

-These events are then evaluated using rules (that you create) within New Relic and when the right conditions are met New Relic alerts are created.
+These logs, metrics and events are stored in New Relic's databases for a configurable retention period.
+Rules and queries against this data are used to create monitoring dashboards and notifications when reload tasks fail or are aborted.

+The retention period of New Relic's free tier is usually more than enough for Butler's use cases, but their paid product versions then offer even longer retention periods if/when needed.

 To use Butler with New Relic you must

 - Create a New Relic account.
 The free/trial account is quite generous and will easily get you started.
 - Create an API key with *insert* permissions.
 Please see New Relic docs how to do this.
-- Configure the Butler config file
+- Configure the Butler config file.

-More info about the New Relic event API that is used to send alerts can be found in [New Relic's API docs](https://docs.newrelic.com/docs/logs/log-api/introduction-log-api).
+More info about the New Relic event API that is used to send alerts can be found in [New Relic's API docs](https://docs.newrelic.com/docs/apis/intro-apis/introduction-new-relic-apis).

 ## Rate limiting

-If a reload task is set to run very frequently but fails every time, this will result in a lot of events sent to New Relic.
+If a reload task is set to run very frequently but fails every time, this will result in a lot of log entries and events sent to New Relic.
 With associated alerts sent (if enabled in New Relic) via their alerting feature.

 To handle this scenario Butler offers rate limiting for events sent to New Relic.

-The `Butler.incidentTool.newRelic.reloadTaskFailure.rateLimit` setting controls how often (seconds) at most reload-failed events will be sent to New Relic.
+The `Butler.incidentTool.newRelic.reloadTaskFailure.sharedSettings.rateLimit` setting controls how often (seconds) reload-failed events will be sent to New Relic, at most.

 A similar setting exists for aborted reloads.

 ## Data sent to New Relic

+Butler can be configured to send neither, either or both of two different data sets to New Relic:

+- Failed reloads can be sent to New Relic as *events*.
+  A New Relic event has a basic set of *event attritbutes* associated with it.
+Examples are task name, task ID, app name and app ID.
+- Failed reloads can also be sent to New Relic as *log entries*.
+  Log entries are more versatile than events and can contain any text in the *log message*.
+Butler uses the log message to pass along the last x rows (x=configurable number) from the script log to New Relic.

+Aborted reloads can be configured in exactly the same way as failed reloads, described above.

+### New Relic events

-The following data is sent to New Relic as part of failed/aborted reload events:
+The following data is sent to New Relic as events when a reload task fails or is aborted:

-- Any http headers defined in the Butler config file.
+- All http headers defined in the Butler config file.
+- All shared, static attributes/dimensions defined in the Butler config file.
-- Any static attributes/dimenions defined in the Butler config file.
+- All event specific, static attributes/dimensions defined in the Butler config file.
 - Butler version the event originated from.
 This is useful to have in New Relic as it makes it possible to easily show in a dashboard what Butler version is used and whether an update is possible/needed.
 - Event related data
   - Event type.
 Either `qs_reloadTaskFailedEvent` or `qs_reloadTaskAbortedEvent`.